 #14 – Protective Cell Phone Pouch

-Part of Vietnam’s charm is all the outdoor adventure opportunities it provides.
+Part of Vietnam’s charm is all the beautiful areas to stay offering plenty of outdoor adventure opportunities.
 But this also means exposing your cell phone to conditions and environments that can easily damage or break it.
 A smart move is to keep your phone in a protective holder pouch that’s waterproof, shockproof and shatterproof.
 Plus, you can use it while snorkeling and swimming for some epic underwater shots of Vietnam’s amazing marine life.

 #15 – Packing Cubes